The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 The simplest credit card strategy

 Now, some of you may wonder whether we could make things simple.
-Many people do not want to carry three cards with them.
+Many people do not want to carry two or three cards with them.
 And I completely understand that.

 The simplest credit card strategy would be with fewer cards.
 In this case, you have to sacrifice some cashback.
 However, unless you spend a lot with your credit cards, this is probably not a huge deal for your finances.